Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Methods

 \subsection{Testing and Performance Metrics}

 Model performance was examined by several validation paths: 1.
-Evaluating training and validation loss and tuning model parameters $\alpha$, $m$ and the integration time (see Supplementary Materials).
+Evaluating training (Eq. \eqref{eq: lasso regression}) and validation loss (Eq. \eqref{eq: Validation loss} while tuning model parameters $\alpha$, $m$ and the integration time (see Supplementary Materials).
 2. Benchmarking the connectivity matrix using synthetic data; 3.
-Estimating the prediction accuracy of the network spatio-temporal response using experimental and synthetic data.
+Estimating the prediction accuracy of the network spatio-temporal response to a localized stimulus using experimental and synthetic data.